Welcome to New Mexico Tech’s Writing and Communication Lab (WCL). We are a tutoring

 Student Research Symposium papers

-have a copy of the rubric you are using as well.
+you can share with us.
+If possible a copy of the assignment sheet you are using as

 Oral and Multimodal Presentation Consultations